ratmav/yeet/README.md

     1. import debian signing key
     1. verify pgp signature
     1. confirm iso checksum
-* **reset_target**: `$ task reset_target`
+* **reset_target**: `$ task reset_target` (n5)
     1. stop target
     1. restore "clean ready" snapshot (see target setup)
     1. start target
     1. wait for ssh to come up on target
+* **test**: `$ task test`
+    1. run the **build** task
+    1. check for module messages on target via `dmesg`

 ## notes

 **n0**: **r&d and mvp code very often isn't, and doesn't need to be, production ready**: this work just gives me a springboard for other projects and it was honestly fun to make. business priorities dictate how much time anyone should spend on this kind of thing (but you're probably better off in the future to make the effort asap).

+**n1**: we can probably automate most of the target setup with vagrant.

-**n1**: this is a throwaway system and _should not_ have any sensitive data on it.
+**n2**: this is a throwaway system and _should not_ have any sensitive data on it.

-**n2**: it might be interesting and useful to have some sort of kickstart script or whatever to automate the target os setup after the host resources are allocated and target boots initially for os installation. for that matter, vargrant might actually be useful. docker...probably not since containers have the kernel abstracted away.

 **n3**: this is essentially making the admin user a second root, on a non-r&d system it's best to observe the principle of least privilege. however, muscle memory from prepending commands with `sudo` made the admin user worthwhile for me.

-**n4**: can probably use ansible to automate target setup steps 1-10 with tasks running on the host and then the target.

-**n5**: at this point, you should be able to start the target in headless mode with virtualbox and work over ssh if you'd like.
+**n4**: at this point, you should be able to start the target in headless mode with virtualbox and work over ssh if you'd like.

-**n6**: i got the a "hello, world"-level kernel mod to build and install, however rebuilding and reloading the module on the fly became tricky with `modprobe`. as i researched the issue, i discovered that things like bios settings, etc. may have an impact, so i opted to punt and simply automate restoring the entire vm to a clean ready state via a snapshot as part of the build process. it'd be worth figuring out if there's better way to do that; i took a sledgehammer to it. that said, the sledgehammer works.
+**n5**: i got the a "hello, world"-level kernel mod to build and install, however rebuilding and reloading the module on the fly became tricky with `modprobe`. as i researched the issue, i discovered that things like bios settings, etc. may have an impact, so i opted to punt and simply automate restoring the entire vm to a clean ready state via a snapshot as part of the build process. it'd be worth figuring out if there's better way to do that; i took a sledgehammer to it. that said, the sledgehammer works.